arwensookim/JSProject/readme.md

 ## **Functionality & MVPs**

 In **Color Code Extraction**, users will be able to:
-- upload picture
+- can upload picture
-- can click to get color code of specific pixel
+- can click picture to get color code of specific pixel
 - can see exact color for pixel, and average color for the pixel
+- have color graph for more color code information

 In addition, this project will include: